Australasian Cinema > films > The Sentimental Bloke, 1919

-Sentimental Bloke, The (Raymond Longford, 1919) Arthur Tauchert, Lottie Lyell, Gilbert Emery, CJ Dennis
+The Sentimental Bloke (Raymond Longford, 1919) probably wr.
+Lottie Lyell, Raymond Longford, from poem/book by C.J.
+Dennis, dp Arthur Higgins; Arthur Tauchert, Lottie Lyell, Gilbert Emery, C.J.
+Dennis

 The fortuitous survival of a single nitrate print enabled the film to be preserved at the National Film and Sound Archive in the 1950s.
 Its subsequent rediscovery by film societies and other groups brought Longford some belated recognition in his old age.
 The film is internationally regarded as a classic, and interest in it is such that, in Australia alone, non-theatrical film libraries have dozens of prints in constant circulation.
 Pike & Cooper: 91.

 A talkie with this title was directed by Frank W. Thring, and released in 1932.

 Pike, Andrew & Ross Cooper 1998, Australian Film 1900-1977: A Guide to Feature Film Production, OUP, Melbourne: 89-91.

 Reade, Eric 1975, The Australian Screen: A Pictorial History of Australian Film-making, Lansdowne Press, Melbourne: many pages, eg 90-91.